 Love, Translated, her debut Spanish-language EP, now available on Apple Music and Spotify, includes four original songs self-written and recorded between Los Angeles, Miami, and Austin where she recorded with Grammy Award winner Adrian Quesada.
 The EP also includes a moving duet with Puerto Rican singer-songwriter, Cosme, that will have listeners likening the ballad to “Falling Slowly” by The Swell Season or “Best Part” by Daniel Caesar and H.E.R.

-While these EPs will serve as an impressive display in her vocal range and skills as a guitarist, it's the intimacy and sensuality in her lyrics that will have fans likening the Spanish-American singer to both established and buzzworthy singers and songwriters ranging from Jorge Drexler to SZA.
+While these EPs serve as an impressive display in her vocal range and skills as a guitarist, it's the intimacy and sensuality in her lyrics that will have fans likening the Spanish-American singer to both established and buzzworthy singers and songwriters ranging from Jorge Drexler to SZA.